Swapnil-ai01/Java-practice/Qustion.md

 22. Write a program to perform the Stack operations using class & objects.
 23. Write a program to calculate the Volume of rectangle and cube using method overloading.
 24. Perform the Q. No. 23 using constructor overloading.
+25. Write a program to show pass by value and pass by reference.
+26. Write a program to show how object and be returned.
+27. Perform the Q. No. 5 using class, object and recursion.